christancone/EpicReads/README.md

 ### Set Up Database
 1. Install MySQL and create a new database for EpicReads.
-2. Import the provided `epicreads.sql` file to set up the database schema.
+2. Import the provided `EpicReads.sql` file to set up the database schema.
 3. Ensure that the MySQL connection credentials are correctly set in the `DbConnector.java` file.

 ### Run the Project